| Home | Ask Dr Matt | Call Dr Matt | Meet Dr Matt | Quotes | Book | Answer Archive |

 Dividing blame between relational combatants by percentage — 70-30 or 60-40, etc. — doesn’t practically improve anything.
 Such thinking plays into an excuse-making mentality: “I may be bad, but at least I'm not THAT bad!”

 The best question to ask is: Who's Response-Able?
-And the answer is: Everyone!
+And the answer to this question is: Everyone!
 Everyone is Able to Respond according to their God-given free will; hence, everyone is personally Response-Able for the stuff they create—including all thoughts, behaviors, motives, and emotions coming out of them.

-Instead of dividing blame between the two interacting parties, every human being gets to own 100% of ALL the problem-making and problem-perpetuating that is coming out of him or her!
-Whatever that is: however each person’s mess . . . manifests—be it a little or a lot.
+Instead of dividing blame between the two interacting parties, all human beings get to own 100% of ALL the problem-making and problem-perpetuating that comes out of them!
+Whatever that is: however each person’s mess . . . manifests — be it a little or a lot, be it bad or good.
 Whether YOU are the larger or smaller offender, YOUR way out of every tangle is to own everything that comes out of you.

 The irritating behavior of others